What is network authentication?

 I am using another work computer, but single sign-on doesn't work.

-This feature has to be set up separately for each individual computer and for each browser you want to use
+This feature has to be set up separately for each individual computer and for each browser you want to use on it.

 Can I use my home computer to access my AMS applications using single sign-on?